New Swimsuit May Lead to Protests

 ``The swimsuit is not a cheat,″ said Joe Fields, president of Speedo International. ``It’s evolution, it looks revolutionary.″

-According to Paul Phedon, international marketing manager for Speedo International, the swimsuit has been approved by FINA, swimming’s world governing body.
+Paul Phedon, international marketing manager for Speedo International, said the swimsuit has been approved by FINA, swimming’s world governing body.
 He claimed there should not be a problem with using it in the Olympics.

 Coates said the Australian Olympic Committee had to advise athletes that wearing the suit could lead to protests by other swimmers.
 Each bodysuit costs an estimated $315, compared to $40 or less for a normal men’s brief.